 Our T-cell immunotherapy platform includes the capability to progress both allogeneic and autologous programs and is potentially applicable to a broad array of targets and diseases.
-Our off-the-shelf, allogeneic T-cell platform allows for rapid delivery of a T-cell immunotherapy product that has been manufactured in advance and stored in inventory, with each manufactured lot of cells providing therapy for numerous potential patients.
-This differs from autologous treatments, in which each patient's own cells must be extracted, modified outside the body and then delivered back to the patient.
-We utilize a proprietary cell selection algorithm to select the appropriate set of cells for use based on a patient's unique immune profile.
-This matching process is designed to allow our cells to be administered without the pre-treatment that is required for some therapies and to reduce monitoring following administration.
+Our off-the-shelf, allogeneic T-cell platform allows for rapid delivery of a T-cell immunotherapy product manufactured in advance of patient need and stored in inventory, with each manufactured lot of cells providing therapy for numerous potential patients.
+This differs from autologous treatments, in which each patient's own cells must be extracted, genetically modified outside the body and then delivered back to the patient, and requires a complex logistics network.
+For our allogeneic programs, we select the appropriate set of cells for use based on a patient's unique immune profile.
+In addition, our manufacturing facility is capable of producing multiple types of therapies and Atara MatchMeTM, our proprietary T-cell order management platform, is being developed to select and deliver the most appropriate treatments to the healthcare teams caring for patients.